reactGo/reactGo/README.md

 ### Setting up your Database

+Install MongoDB:

 1. `brew update`
 2. `brew install mongodb`
 3. `mongod` (Make sure you have the permissions to the directory /data/db)

+If you're interested in a boilerplate example with postgresql, check [reap](https://github.com/choonkending/reap) out!

 ### Deploying to Heroku